LingZiyann/DotaDocumentation/README.md

 **Table:** `ItemStats`

-- **Purpose:** Captures how well a hero performs when a item is bought at a specific timing.
+- **Purpose:** Captures how well a `Hero` performs when a item is bought at a specific timing.

 **Table:** `NeutralItemStats`

-- **Purpose:** Captures how well a hero performs when a neutral item is bought at a specific timing.
+- **Purpose:** Captures how well a `Hero` performs when a neutral item is bought at a specific timing.

 **Table:** `LastPatchHero`

-- **Purpose:** Represents a Hero entity but from the previous patch.
+- **Purpose:** Represents a `Hero` entity but from the previous patch.

 **Table:** `LastPatchItemStats`

-- **Purpose:** Captures how well a hero performs when a item is bought at a specific timing for previous patch.
+- **Purpose:** Captures how well a `Hero` performs when a item is bought at a specific timing for previous patch.

 **Table:** `LastPatchNeutralStats`

-- **Purpose:** Captures how well a hero performs when a neutral item is bought at a specific timing for previous patch.
+- **Purpose:** Captures how well a `Hero` performs when a neutral item is bought at a specific timing for previous patch.

 **Table:** `LaneHeroStats`

-- **Purpose:** Captures the average laning stats of a hero and rank.
+- **Purpose:** Captures the average laning stats of a `Hero` and rank.
 Used for comparing with user's performance.

 **Table:** `HeroStats`

-- **Purpose:** Captures the average game stats of a hero and rank.
+- **Purpose:** Captures the average game stats of a `Hero` and rank.
 Used for comparing with user's performance.

 **Table:** `Rank`

 - **Purpose:** Rank table serves as a look-up table.
-Each combination of hero_id + position in HeroStats and LaneHeroStats has a field rank_id.
+Each combination of hero_id + position in `HeroStats` and `LaneHeroStats` has a field `rank_id`.
 Helps to maintain data integrity and ease of change in future

 ### Portion 3: DotaRecaps Profile analysis